teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

             Pop from groupStack.
             Continue loop.
         End If
     End If
+Label CheckDfaResultEnd:
+    If currentGroup's start state is not the same as the DFA's ordinary start state:
+        Consume as many characters as the DFA read before accepting a token or failing.
+        Run the DFA from its ordinary start state.
+        // Copy the code between labels CheckDfaResult and CheckDfaResultEnd here.
+    End If
     If currentGroup has the AdvanceByCharacter flag set:
         Consume one character from the input.